-Bias towards privileged areas is the hallmark of school ratings that don’t take into account parent income.
-The scores that parents see for schools on all the major real estate search portals are discriminatory, and they steer parents towards privileged areas and away from urban areas with higher levels of diversity.
+Bias towards schools where parents have high incomes is the hallmark of school ratings that don’t take into account socioeconomic demographics.
+The school ratings that parents see for schools on all the major real estate search portals are discriminatory, and they steer parents towards privileged areas and away from urban areas with higher levels of diversity.
 They also give poor marks to just about every school in poor neighborhoods, when in reality, some of these schools are doing an incredible job at educating kids.

 SchoolSparrow recognizes these underrated schools, and aims to bring equitable school rankings to all US parents.

-These 10 Boston schools have low ratings on all the real estate search portals, but in reality these are some of the best schools in the entire Boston Metro area.
+The 10 Boston Elementary schools in this list have low ratings on all the real estate search portals, but these are some of the best schools in the entire Boston Metro area.

 Not all of these schools are diverse environments, but they all share one thing in common: they are underrated due to the biases of today’s ranking systems.

 YOU CAN TAKE ACTION, RIGHT NOW

 Please help bring light to unfairly underrated schools nationwide by sharing or retweeting:

 You can stay updated on our progress by signing up for our mailing list: